 If you’ve created a Google Slides presentation that you want to share with others, but you want them to make a copy instead of changing the original, then you’re in luck!
 It’s quite easy to force users to make a copy in Google Slides.
 And this post shows the three steps to do it!

 A word to the wise before beginning, it’s important to follow the steps in order.
-Some of the follow-up steps won’t work if the previous steps were skipped or completed incorrectly.
+Otherwise, some of the follow-up steps won’t work.

 Open the Google Slide you’d like to share and click on the *Share* option in the upper-right portion of the presentation screen.